 The total wetland in Moradabad and Amroha (Joytiba Phule Nagar) district is 7174 ha. and 11026 ha. respectively.
-Major wetland type of the district is River/Stream and Lake/Ponds2.
-As per
+Major wetland type of the district is River/Stream and Lake/Ponds.
+As per Ramsar list of wetlands of international importance, there is no wetland in both the district (Amroha and Moradabad).

-2 http://envfor.nic.in/downloads/public-information/NWIA_Uttar_Pradesh_Atlas.pdf
+&lt;sup>8 http://envfor.nic.in/downloads/public-information/NWIA\Uttar\Pradesh\Atlas.pdf